Yugoslav torpedo boat T8: World War I

-The original concept of operation for the 250t-class boats was that they would sail in a flotilla at the rear of a cruising battle formation, and were to intervene in fighting only if the battleships around which the formation was established were disabled, or in order to attack damaged enemy battleships.
+The original concept of operation for the 250t-class boats had them sail in a flotilla at the rear of a cruising battle formation, and intervene in fighting only if the battleships around which the formation was established were disabled, or in order to attack damaged enemy battleships.
 When a torpedo attack was ordered, it was to be led by a scout cruiser, supported by two destroyers to repel any enemy torpedo boats.
 A group of four to six torpedo boats would deliver the attack under the direction of the flotilla commander.